 \section{Abstract}

 The screenplay serves as the foundation for television production, defining narrative structure, character development, and dialogue.
 While Large Language Models (LLMs) offer great potential in this creative process, direct end-to-end generation approaches often fail to produce well-crafted screenplays.
 We argue this failure stems from forcing a single model to simultaneously master two disparate capabilities: creative narrative construction and rigid format adherence.
-The resulting outputs may mimic superficial style but lack the deep structural integrity and storytelling substance required for professional use.
-To enable LLMs to generate high-quality screenplays, we introduce a decomposed framework termed Dual-Stage Refinement (DSR).
-Rather than relying on direct end-to-end generation, DSR explicitly decouples creative narrative generation from format conversion.
-In the first stage, the framework focuses on creative narrative development by transforming a brief outline into rich, novel-style prose.
-The second stage then refines the narrative prose into a professionally formatted screenplay, concentrating exclusively on stylistic conversion.
-Such separation enables the model to specialize in one distinct capability at each stage.
-A significant challenge in implementing DSR is the scarcity of paired outline-to-novel data required for training the first stage.
-We address this through a hybrid data synthesis strategy.
-The process begins with reverse synthesis, deconstructing existing screenplays into structured inputs (such as outlines and character profiles).
-Forward synthesis then leverages these inputs to generate high-quality, narratively rich novel-style texts as training targets.
-Extensive experiments show that in blind evaluations by professional screenwriters, screenplays generated by DSR framework achieve a $75\%$ win rate against strong baselines like Gemini-2.5-Pro and reach $82.7\%$ of human-level performance.
-Our work demonstrates that a decomposed generation architecture, enabled by a tailored hybrid data synthesis strategy, is a highly effective approach for specializing LLMs in complex creative domains.
+To enable LLMs to generate high-quality screenplays, we introduce Dual-Stage Refinement (DSR), a decomposed framework that explicitly decouples creative narrative generation from format conversion.
+In the first stage, the framework transforms a brief outline into rich, novel-style prose.
+The second stage then refines this prose into a professionally formatted screenplay.
+This separation enables the model to specialize in one distinct capability at each stage.
+A significant challenge in implementing DSR is the scarcity of paired outline-to-novel data.
+We address this through a hybrid data synthesis strategy that combines reverse synthesis (deconstructing existing screenplays into structured inputs) and forward synthesis (generating high-quality novel-style texts as training targets).
+Extensive experiments show that in blind evaluations by professional screenwriters, screenplays generated by DSR achieve a $75\%$ win rate against strong baselines like Gemini-2.5-Pro and reach $82.7\%$ of human-level performance, demonstrating that decomposed generation architecture is highly effective for specializing LLMs in complex creative domains.